How Drinking Your Lunch Can Make Your Life Easier

 After years of self-proclaimed health experts battling courageously in the comments sections of health articles and discussing the quality of their bowel movements with anyone who will listen, it appears that the debate over whether juice cleanses are actually good for you will not be letting up any time soon.
 Ditto for soup cleanses or bone-broth cleanses and whether they actually provide all the purported health benefits (weight loss!
 Boundless energy!
 Hayden Panettierre-like skin!
 Connie Britton-like hair!)
 All things considered, it’s probably safe to say that we’re all going to believe what we want to believe (but for the record, this assessment over at Pop Sugar is pretty even-handed).

 What we will say is that even if no one seems to have the hard science on whether detox cleansing is or isn’t a cure-all, there’s no question that incorporating some healthy pureeing and soup-drinking into your diet is a good thing.
 Beyond that, there’s the added benefit of it being a time and brain-power saver—you can drink a pound of vegetables way quicker than you can eat them, plus you’ll avoid that too-many-choices paralysis at the Whole Foods salad bar.
 Stick pureed soups and bone broths in a thermos or to-go cup and they can be sipped on the go, in the car, or while you’re, y’know, plotting your career dominance at your desk.
-Best of all, these savory blends are generally tasty AF, and in the case of purees, you’re still getting all that dietary fiber, which can help keep you full.
+Best of all, these savory blends can actually taste good, and in the case of purees, you’re still getting all that dietary fiber, which can help keep you full.

 Below, we’ve compiled some of our favorite resources for literally drinking your lunch or dinner (this is not a euphemism for substituting a sandwich for two forties of High Life, but hey girl, you do you.)

 If you end up souper-duper loving it, the Soup Cleanse Cookbook: Embrace a Better Body and a Healthier You with the Weekly Soup Plan, written by CEO and founder of Splendid Spoon Nicole Centeno, offers 75-plant based recipes and comprehensive plans to keep you soupified from here on out.
 All soup all the time.
-The book comes out on August 30; in the meantime, drool over their gorgeous insta feed.

 Back in May, Broth and Stock from the Nourished Kitchen: Wholesome Master Recipes for Bone, Vegetable, and Seafood Broths and Meals to Make with Them came out from traditional-foods champion Jennifer McGruther, and it is brimming with varied broth recipes for solo consumption or use in broader meals.
 For a quick crash-course, Bon Appetit offers a list of things to avoid when you’re going the DIY route as well as a starter recipe for toasted-garlic beef stock.

-If the idea of boiling pig knuckles in your home kitchen is a bit much for you, there are a bunch of bone-broth companies you can order from and they’ll deliver straight to your doorstep; on the leas expensive end, check out Kettle & Fire for grass-fed beef bone broth that comes to about $4.50 per 8-ounce serving if you sign up for a subscription; there’s also Soupure, which offers options beyond bone broth, including chilled soups like cucumber-grape-cholorophyll and non-pureed soups like lentil-chickpea.
+If the idea of boiling pig knuckles in your home kitchen is a bit much for you, there are a bunch of bone-broth companies you can order from and they’ll deliver straight to your doorstep; on the least expensive end, check out Kettle & Fire for grass-fed beef bone broth that comes to about $4.50 per 8-ounce serving if you sign up for a subscription; there’s also Soupure, which offers options beyond bone broth, including chilled soups like cucumber-grape-cholorophyll and non-pureed soups like lentil-chickpea.
 If you order an 8-pack of bone broth, each 12-ounce bottle comes to just under $10, plus shipping.